Expressive Quantum Perceptrons for Quantum Neuromorphic Computing

-While in the paper all of our numerics are for system sizes $N\leq 10$, we remark that scalable simulations of QPs are available.
-To see this, it is useful to look at how our QPs fit into a matrix product state framework (MPS)~\cite{vidal2004efficient, paeckel2019time}.
+where $\tau=T/P$.
+This approximation is valid up to second order in $\tau$.
+Moreover, each unitary above $U_{\text{nat}}$ and $U_{\text{ctr}}$ have a matrix product state (MPS) representation. ~\cite{vidal2004efficient, paeckel2019time}.
 An MPS represents a quantum state as the contraction of tensors

-where $\bs{s}$ is a binary vector of length $N$, $A^{s_1}_{i_1}$ and $A^{s_N}_{i_N}$ are vectors of size $d\times 1$ and $1\times d$ respectively, and matrices $A^{s_k}_{i_k}$ for $1<k<N$ are matrices of size $d\times d$.
-The parameter $d$ is called bond-dimension, and it physically corresponds to the degree of entanglement shared between qubits $k$ and $k\pm 1$.
+where $\bs{s}$ is a binary vector of length $N$, $A^{s_1}_{i_1}$ and $A^{s_N}_{i_N}$ are vectors of size $d\times 1$ and $1\times d$ respectively, and matrices $A^{s_k}_{i_k}$ for $1<k<N$ are matrices of size $d\times d$.The parameter $d$ is called bond-dimension, and it physically corresponds to the degree of entanglement shared between qubits $k$ and $k\pm 1$.
 It is a convention to choose $D$ to be uniform for all matrices.
 We can denote $A^{[k]}$ as the 3-tensor of dimension $2\times d\times d$ containing information about qubit $k$.
 Note that these tensors have a dimension of size 2 which corresponds to the physical index (or leg) of the qubit, and two dimensions of size $d$ which correspond to virtual legs to neighboring qubits.
 These virtual legs contain information about the entanglement structure of the state.
 While a state $|\psi\rangle$ would normally be described by the coefficients $\psi(\bs{s})$ for each basis state, the matrices in Eq.~(\ref{eq:MPS}) can be found from these coefficients via Smidth-decomposition~\cite{schollwock2011density}.
 Using similar logic, operators can also be written in terms of matrix products leading to the notion of a matrix product operator (MPO)

 The tensors $M^{[k]}$ are now $2\times2\times d_{\text{op}}\times d_{\text{op}}$ dimensional (with a bond dimension $d_o$ possibly different than that of an MPS) containing two physical indexes and two virtual indexes.
 The virtual indexes contain information as to how the operator entangles neighboring qubits.
 MPOs can be applied to an MPS producing a new MPS with new bond-dimension $dd_{\text{op}}$.
 The process of propagating an MPS through a series of $P$ operators takes run-time $\mathcal{O}(Nd(d_{\text{op}})^P)$~\cite{vidal2004efficient}.
 Let us now apply the MPS framework to our QPs.
 First of all, single-qubit operations in $U_{\text{ctr}}(t_k)$ can be mapped into MPOs with $d_{\text{op}}=1$.
 This follows because $U_{\text{ctr}}(t_k)$ is a product over single qubit rotations: